Gradian-me/gradian-app/src/docs/security/SECURITY.md

 **Important:** Tokens should NEVER be stored in localStorage or React state.

 **Current Implementation:**
-- Access tokens are stored in **memory only** (not in cookies or localStorage)
+- **Client-side**: Access tokens stored in **memory only** (not in cookies or localStorage)
+- **Server-side**: Access tokens stored in **global cache** (server memory, keyed by refresh token)
 - Refresh tokens are stored in httpOnly cookies (set by server)
 - localStorage token storage has been removed from login flow
-- Tokens are automatically sent with requests via cookies
+- Tokens are automatically sent with requests via Authorization header (client) or server cache lookup

 **Best Practices:**
 1. Server sets refresh tokens as httpOnly cookies (prevents XSS)
-2. Access tokens stored in memory only (cleared on page refresh)
+2. Client stores access tokens in memory only (cleared on page refresh)
+3. Server stores access tokens in global cache (persists across requests, keyed by refresh token)
+4. API routes can look up access tokens from server cache using refresh token from cookies
-3. Cookies use `secure` flag in production (HTTPS only)
+5. Cookies use `secure` flag in production (HTTPS only)
-4. Cookies use `sameSite=lax` to prevent CSRF while allowing navigation
+6. Cookies use `sameSite=lax` to prevent CSRF while allowing navigation
-5. Never expose tokens in client-side code
+7. Never expose tokens in client-side code
+8. Server cache uses `globalThis` for persistence in serverless/edge environments

 **Migration Utility:**
 ```typescript